quilt/simulation/README.md

     transactions: Vec<ShardTransaction>,
 }
 ```
-Note: this does not follow the spec exactly, but is useful for being able to execute a pre-bundled set of transactions on an EE via the `create_shard_block` function above.
+Note: this may not follow the spec exactly, but is useful for being able to execute a pre-bundled set of transactions on an EE via the `create_shard_block` function above.
 If necessary, this interface (and the associated structs) may change in the future.

 ***